bcampbell/tb-notes/filtering.md

 The sets are defined as nsMsgProcessingFlags, in `nsMsgMessageFlags.idl`:

-`ClassifyJunk` - needs junk classification `ClassifyTraits` - needs traits classification `TraitsDone` - completed any needed traits classification `FiltersDone` - completed any needed postPlugin filtering `FilterToMove` - has a move scheduled by filters `NotReportedClassified` - new to folder and has yet to be reported via the msgsClassified notification.

-Separately the folder also maintains a set of new messages.
-But there were issues with messages being classified twice, hence the later addition of `NotReportedClassified`.

-### `ClassifyJunk`
+- `ClassifyJunk` - needs junk classification
   - set by `nsMsgDBFolder::CallFilterPlugins()` on all new messages which are slated for spam classification.
   - cleared in `nsMsgDBFolder::OnMessageClassified()`
   - seems a bit redundant...

-### `ClassifyTraits`

-### `TraitsDone`

-### `FiltersDone`
+- `ClassifyTraits` - needs traits classification
+- `TraitsDone` - completed any needed traits classification
+- `FiltersDone` - completed any needed postPlugin filtering
   - used _only_ in `nsMsgDBFolder::CallFilterPlugins()`.
   - set when message is queued for post-bayes filtering, but *never* cleared.

-### `FilterToMove`
+- `FilterToMove` - has a move scheduled by filters
   - set when message queued to be deleted or moved to another folder by filter action.
   - used in IMAP & local folders (`OnMessageClassified()` handler) to prevent moving messages to spam folder when already queued for moving by a filter.

-### `NotReportedClassified`
+- `NotReportedClassified` - new to folder and has yet to be reported via the msgsClassified notification.
   - nsImapMailFolder::NormalEndHeaderParseStream() sets this on all newly-downloaded messages (unless they've been moved by a filter before classification).

+Separately the folder also maintains a set of new messages.
+But there were issues with messages being classified twice, hence the later addition of `NotReportedClassified`.